rajaansuggs/Skyrocket-Gaming-Application/README.md

 	Our company is Oxford Gamez.
 We take no ownership in any of these games.
   We solely intended to use these games for academic purposes.
 We designed a meta application of these games to display their descriptions, (not actual game ratings) but our own calculated game ratings,
-	hyperlinks and company names to their respective webpages to be diligent as possible to give credit where credit is due, version numbers and platforms/compatible systems.
+	hyperlinks and company names to their respective webpages to be diligent as possible to give credit where credit is due, (most current) version numbers that are subject to change after more releases and updates and the platforms/compatible systems.